HE112 1 credit

 Provides individuals with foundational first aid principles and skills to be able to respond to emergencies in areas without access to immediate emergency medical services.
 Highlights the importance of critical thinking and decision making and provides hands-on learning using delayed-help situations.
 Students are trained to deal with many situations that may be encountered in the wilderness or remote location.
 Training focuses on teaching students to assess situations, improvise solutions using available resources to stabilize patients, and identify the best way to get patients to definitive medical treatment.
 Includes an overview of wilderness issues and allows students to be certified in basic wilderness first aid with successful completion of the course (in effect for two years).

-Prerequisites: RD30 and WR30 or designated placement test scores and physical abilities to allow hiking and lifting equipment.
+Prerequisites: RD90 and WR90 (WR91 substitutes for both RD90 and WR90), or designated placement test scores, and physical abilities to allow hiking and lifting equipment.
 Basic first aid knowledge and CPR is useful.
-Offered winter term.